Nanda-5002/AI-Solar-Plant-Anomaly-Detection/notebooks/README.md

+## Notebooks

-This folder will contain Jupyter notebooks for data exploration, preprocessing, and model experiments.
+This folder contains Jupyter notebooks for model implementation and evaluation.

+### Available Models
+- Decision Tree
+- Random Forest

+Each notebook includes:
+- Data preprocessing
+- Model training
+- Evaluation using confusion matrix and metrics